wzhou7/Fruved/README.md

 library(Fruved) # load Fruved
 ```

 and use the available functions.
+Check specific instrument pages for detail.